-The futuristic but functional Columbia Facet 45 OutDry might seem to be all about the looks, but in reality there's plenty here to keep most happy, as well as a decent walking platform lurking below.
+The futuristic but functional Columbia Facet 45 OutDry might seem to be all about the looks, but in reality there's much more to them than that.
 While the slip-on style means these don't have the ankle support you'd expect from today's best men's hiking boots, as an urban-hiker crossover, or walking shoe alternative, they have a lot to offer.

 The Columbia Facet 45 OutDry is available to buy now, in men's and women's varieties (for more options on the latter, head to our roundup of the best women's hiking boots).
 There's also a lower version, which doesn't feature the ankle sock.

 To see how they match up against another futuristic boot, head to our Hoka One One TenNine Hike GTX vs Columbia Facet OutDry 45 hiking boot face off.
 Alternatively, read on for our full Columbia Facet 45 OutDry review.

 Columbia Facet 45 OutDry review: design

 There's more than a little Back To The Future about the Facet 45, and those straps do indeed deliver BTTF-style hands-free lacing, or ‘kinetic' lacing as Columbia would have it.
 Elsewhere, the sock-style fit adds comfort and stops small stones getting into the boot too, merging into the ballistic upper lower down the ankle.
 On rougher paths and trails with small gravel this is a surprisingly useful feature, making it all-but-impossible to get any debris into the boot.